 How does fast fashion work

 To make profit, the items are produced at high speed and in high numbers.
 This means the producer can negotiate lower prices by buying a huge square footage of the same fabric.
-The advantage for the fabric producent is that they have reduced costs as compared making the same squarefootage with various different prints.
+The advantage for the fabric producer is that they have reduced costs as compared making the same square-footage with various different prints.
+Win-win for both.

 Seamstresses are paid by the amount of pieces.
-This leaves no time to match a plaid pattern or stripe.
-However, matching may be even impossible, as the machine cutting is optimized to cut as much as possible pieces from the fabric.
+This leaves no time to match a plaid pattern or stripes required for sophisticated style in plaid or stripes.
+However, matching may be even impossible, as the machine cutting is optimized to cut as much pieces as possible from the fabric.
 On the positive side, the job allows the seamstresses to have an income and raise a family.

 Point-systems to redeem on the next purchase and the illusion that an item is on sale (50% or more off) are just other ways to keep the money stream up.
 Some retailers never offered a piece at the “former” price to begin with.

 To maximize profit the production is outsourced into countries with less tight production control, labor laws, environmental protection laws and/or countries where the currency exchange rates permit great profit margins.
 All despite of additional shipping costs!

 Like many woman I like to try a trend.
 But a piece that’s just $20 or less just can’t be high quality in general.
 Obviously, under the above described circumstances quality is as low as is the price, at best.
 In other words, the clothing can only be “good quality” for its price.

 Often you can’t even judge, whether it’s worth it’s price, before you wash the garment the first time.
 I had a beautiful pair of athleisure pants a couple of years ago that didn’t even survive the first laundry!
 A ripped pair of jeans, ripped to unwearable when I kneed down when I wore it the second time.
 Consequently, these pants were expensive with regard to the cost-per-wear.